 Starting where Book 1 leaves off, Rachel, Sam, and friends take charge, forming their group, COPE (Children Own Planet Earth) to make positive change happen.
 Together, they invent Green-O-Ween, put on a race/parade to raise funds for solar power, and save a sick Scottie dog.

 Book 1 is available through this site.
-Book 2 is still in progress, but stay tuned, as I will soon be sharing videos in which I read chapters from both books!
+Book 2 is still in progress, but tune in to the Green Reading Streak, in which I read chapters from both books!